CyberMatters/Hermes/README.md

 - No installation is needed
 	- The script just need PowerShell to run
-	- And Powershell is natively available on Windows assets :)
+	- And Powershell is natively available on Windows assets :wink:
 - No agent is needed

 Currently, the scanner looks for file hashes in the file system and can handle MD5, SHA1 and SHA256.